nahreen02/capstone/README.md

-/* This repo contains all files relevant to my Capstone Project */
+All files relevant to my Capstone Project.
+Has code from random sources.